BenjaminStonawski/Carillon-Catalina-fix/README.md

 This is the repaired version of Carillon which works on Catalina.

+NOTE: That version works on Sierra, High Sierra, Mojave and Catalina as well!

 IMPORTANT: you need to run the "Carillon-Catalina" file from the terminal!